-Ryan is a junior from St. Louis, Missouri studying physics and biochemistry.
+Ryan is a senior from St. Louis, Missouri studying physics and biochemistry.
 He is currently a member of Dr. Zhu’s Ultrasound and Optical Imaging Laboratory.
 In his spare time, he enjoys performing as a cellist and playing chess.

-Kassandra is a junior from Houston, Texas, studying Cognitive Neuroscience and Japanese Language and Culture.
+Kassandra is a senior from Houston, Texas, studying Cognitive Neuroscience and Japanese Language and Culture.
 She joined Frontiers to learn more about the St. Louis community and the health disparities that inhabit it.
 In her spare time she enjoys weekend outings with friends, watching anime, and sharing photos of her dog Pablito with everyone.

 Co-Editor-in-Chief: Anu Balasubramanian

-Larissa is a pre-medical junior from Rockville, MD double majoring in Biology and Global Health and the Environment.
+Larissa is a pre-medical senior from Rockville, Maryland double majoring in Biology and Global Health and the Environment.
 Over time, she has developed a passion for both infectious disease and issues of health equity, and carries out these interests by conducting research at the med school and consistently volunteering with underserved populations.
 In her free time, she loves to try out new workout classes at the AC and explore restaurants in STL with her friends.

 Soyi is a freshman from Short Hills, New Jersey on the pre med track, most probably majoring in Biology.
 She joined Frontiers to understand the relationship between medicine and journalism, and to learn more about health-related problems facing society.
 Soyi tutors at underprivileged schools in the Saint Louis area and in her free time, she loves spending time with her friends exploring events around campus.

-Nick is a Junior from Summit, New Jersey.
+Nick is a senior from Summit, New Jersey.
 He is studying Communication Design at the Sam Fox School of Design & Visual Art, and his focus is in interaction design.
 He enjoys reading and studying history or watching sports in his free time.

 Caroline is a junior from Boston, Massachusetts.
 She is majoring in biology with a concentration in neuroscience and minoring in psychology.
 She volunteers at Barnes Jewish, is a Pre-Orientation Counselor, a bio TA/BTL leader, calc III PLTL leader, and a research assistant at the med school.
 In her free time she enjoys browsing the trending page of buzzfeed, listening to podcasts, tagging people in dog memes, doodling, dying her hair funky colors, running and lifting, and making playlists.